Porticos Supports Product Design Innovation

 Porticos recently completed a year-long senior design sponsorship at North Carolina State University, challenging three students in the Department of Textile Engineering, Chemistry, and Science (TECS) with a real-world project.
 Seniors David Warren, PJ Burger, and Brian Kieber studied the Porticool vest, a Porticos invention introduced at the American Society of Safety Engineers conference in 2011 as the “World’s lightest untethered active cooling garment.”
-The students designed and tested improvements to conserve more of the vest’s cooling power while also exploring thermoelectric generators that could feed of the vest’s vast temperature differences.
+The students designed and tested improvements to conserve more of the vest’s cooling power while also exploring thermoelectric generators that could feed off of the vest’s vast temperature differences.

 The students focused on how the vest might be used by firefighters, one of the many applications of the CO2-powered cooling vest.
 They had to evaluate important factors related to firefighter equipment, harsh environments, and user needs to develop possible design changes.